mkazemiv/super-duper-disco/README.md

 1. Open [Supabase](https://supabase.com/dashboard/projects) and create a new project with a reasonable name and region.

-2. After Supabase sets up the project (may take a few minutes), you'll be redirected to your project home screen.
+2. After Supabase sets up your new project (may take a few minutes), you'll be redirected to your project home screen.
 From there, go to the "Project Settings" page using the gear-shaped button at the bottom of the navigation menu on the far left.
 <img alt="project_settings" src="https://i.imgur.com/9y2yCbm.png">

 3. Click the "API" button to reach the API Settings page for your project.